- Fertilizer or soil amendment?

 In surface water, low phosphorus levels limit the growth of algae and water weeds.
 However, when the phosphorus content of surface water increases, algae and water weeds often grow unchecked, a process called eutrophication.
 This significant decrease in water quality is a major problem related to manure management in production agriculture and the handling of yard wastes from the landscape environment.

-According to research at the University of Minnesota, the primary source of water polluting phosphorus in the landscape environment is the mowing, sweeping or blowing of lawn clipping and leaves onto the gutter and street.
+The primary source of water polluting phosphorus in the landscape environment is the mowing, sweeping or blowing of lawn clipping and leaves onto the gutter and street.
 When mowing, mow in a direction to blow the clippings onto the lawn rather than onto the sidewalk or street.
 Also sweep any grass on the sidewalk/driveway onto the grass.
-When dealing with autumn leaves, avoid blowing them into the street!
+Avoid blowing autumn leaves into the street!
 [Figure 1]

 Figure 1.
 Grass clippings and leaves mowed or blown into the street are the major source of phosphate pollution from the landscape environment.
 Mow in a direction to discharge clippings back onto the lawn and not into the street.